 02.01 For each onsite organization with QA responsibilities for geotechnical activities, review QA programs, work instructions, and/or technical specifications, and observe geotechnical field activities to determine that the QA elements conform to the criteria in Appendix B to 10 CFR Part 50.

-02.02 Verify that procedures, and drawings prescribing site exploration, inspection and testing activities are developed and implemented, and include appropriate quantitative and qualitative acceptance criteria, as applicable, for the areas below:
+02.02 Verify that procedures, instructions, and drawings prescribing site exploration, inspection and testing activities are developed and implemented, and include appropriate quantitative and qualitative acceptance criteria, as applicable, for the areas below:

 Test control (e.g., surveying, subsurface exploration, standard penetration and cone penetration testing, bearing and downhole/crosshole testing, soil testing, and others as appropriate).